 - The automobile and insurance industries who have given their support to seat belt safety advocacy efforts.

 If you were injured or lost a loved one in an auto accident, you may be entitled to compensation for lost wages, medical bills, and pain and suffering.
-The experienced car accident attorneys at Greg Coleman Law are advocates for the injured and understand the difficulties you may be facing.
+The experienced car accident attorneys in Knoxville at Greg Coleman Law are advocates for the injured and understand the difficulties you may be facing.
 Our injury lawyers work on a contingency fee basis and provide a free consultation to review your claim and determine if you have grounds for a legal case.